Make the strongest application you can with the information provided here. And just get in touch if you have any questions.

 You will have Level 3 equivalent qualifications, such as A Levels, a BTEC Extended Diploma or a Foundation Diploma.
 You will also have a portfolio of creative work for some of our courses.
 If you have studied a relevant subject or qualification, it may help to strengthen your application or your skills or portfolio.
 However, your application will not be discounted automatically if you have not, unless it is listed as a pre-requisite for study.
 More information can be found below, under the heading 'Specific Entry Requirements'.

-A typical offer is between 260 and 300 UCAS points, if you are applying for entry in September 2016, and between 104 and 120 UCAS points if you are applying for entry from September 2017 on, primarily from your Level 3 qualifications.
-Please note: the UCAS tariff is changing from September 2017.
-For more information and to see how many points your qualifications may be worth, please see the information under the heading ‘UCAS points’ below.
+A typical offer is between 104 and 120 UCAS points, primarily from your Level 3 qualifications.
+For more information and to see how many points your qualifications may be worth, please see the information under the heading 'UCAS points' below.

 We will also consider a range of equivalent level qualifications from around the world or current, relevant experience.